This is the first in a 4 part review of the divorce process entitled Petitioning for a Divorce.

 (b) is habitually resident in England or Wales

-There are some other provisions too which we have not set out here, but they are particular to certain situations and if they apply to you then you should consider seeking professional advice before proceeding any further.
+There are some other provisions too which we have not set out here, but they are particular to certain situations and if they apply to you then you should contact us or email us before proceeding any further.

 The other spouse can be living elsewhere in the world.
 Domicile is a legally defined word and does not necessarily mean what it says in the dictionary.